ciao22king/gemfetch_project/README.md

   lm-sensors \
   wmctrl \
   upower
+  How to install
+  first download the zip or clone the repo if you have the zip open and extract then open terminal and do cd gemfetch_project and run chmod +x setup1.sh chmod +x setup2.sh then do sudo setup1.sh and setup1.sh write gemfetch in the terminal
   ⚠️ Compatibility & Bugs
 GemFetch is currently at version 1.0.0.
 While it has been tested on several major distributions (like Ubuntu), it hasn't been tested on every single Linux distro out there.